regevs/gamma_smc/README.md

 </pre>
 Gamma-SMC requires the scaled mutation rate, defined as $\theta = 4\cdot N_e \cdot \mu$, where:
 - $\mu$ is the (unscaled) mutation rate, in units of mutations per generation per base-pair
-- $N_e$ is the effective population size, given as a number of haploids
+- $N_e$ is the effective population size, given as a number of diploids

 Gamma-SMC is fairly robust to mis-specification of this argument, but it should be in the same ballpark as the true value.
-For humans (esp. of European ancestry), $\theta = 0.000375$ is a good estimate.
+For humans (esp. of European ancestry), $\theta = 0.00075$ is a good estimate.
 You can also estimate this using Watterson's estimator.

 ## Recombination rate
 <pre>